inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 1. Downloading JOSM
 -------------------

-There is a copy of JOSM in the :file:`software` folder of the package that accompanies this course.
+There is a copy of JOSM in the :file:`software/` folder of the package that accompanies this course.
 If you don’t have this or would like the most up-to-date version, follow the instructions here.
 Otherwise skip ahead to :ref:`install-josm`.